 Select the checkbox corresponding to the "Enable Ctrl key combinations" field as highlighted in the figure above.

 Finally, click the OK button to save your settings.

 After you have done all these steps, you can easily copy and paste in PowerShell on Windows using the Ctrl + C and Ctrl + V key combinations.

-If you follow the method described in this article, you can easily enable the copy and paste options in PowerShell when using Windows.
+If you follow the method described in this article, you can easily enable the copy-and-paste options which is especially useful for complex paths or directories in PowerShell when using Windows.
 Once you have managed to enable these commands, you can conveniently use them anytime as if you had used them in a regular text editor.